Nothing beats coming home to friendly cat who wants nothing more than to climb up onto your lap!

 Siamese cats love being the center of attention and will often be talkative if you don't give it to them.
 Siamese cats are sort of the Huskies of the cat world, in that they spend plenty of time making their disagreement with you known.
 Plan to spend plenty of time playing with this active breed-- just don't get lost in those blue eyes!

 Sphynx cats may be short on hair, but they're definitely not lacking in the affection department.
 Sphynx cats love attention and will even do tricks in order to keep everyone in the room focused on them.

 This is a high-energy breed, but most Sphynx cats are also highly friendly and easy to handle.
 They've been known to follow their owners around the house and are highly loyal best friends.

 These larger cats can easily become overweight, so you'll need to spend time playing with your Birman on a daily basis.
 Fat cats are cute, but vet bills are not.

-Persian cats tend to be friendly toward anyone and everyone, states Hill's Pet.
+Persian cats tend to be friendly toward anyone and everyone.
 These cats will spend hours lounging around, then will suddenly burst into kitten-like activity.

 7. Cornish Rex

 The Cornish Rex is an affectionate breed who will actively seek out attention.
 These cats bond strongly with their families and love to spend time playing and racing around the house.
 Your Cornish Rex will be very agile and athletic, and will probably enjoy playing fetch with toys.